souviksbhowmik/cricket_ai_solution/Readme.md

 python odi/preprocessing/rank.py all
 ### create all ranking for list of years
 python odi/preprocessing/rank.py all --year_list 2014 --year_list 2015
+--for quarterly anking (more frequent) python odi/preprocessing/rank-quarterly.py all --year_list 2014 --year_list 2015
 ### create all ranking from current to 2 years previous
 python odi/preprocessing/rank.py all --no_of_years 2
 ### create batsman ranking (will also create country)